Melbourne Polluted Beaches: Australia Officials Facing Stinky Situation, Warn Public Of Fecal Matter Incursion

 Stay tuned to developments and public alerts about Melbourne’s polluted beaches before entering the water by visiting the Yarra Bay’s website above.

-[Featured image by Kokkai Ng/iStock by Getty Images]
+[Featured Image by Kokkai Ng/iStock by Getty Images]